foxfox59/lyllyplayer/README.md

 ## Known issues

   - DisplayFusion has a slight conflict/race situation with how LyllyPlayer handles "always on top" - for now, use the Compatibility settings in DF.
 I'm going to fix this at some point, just not right now.
+  - Lyrics fetching (1.5.0+) is a huge optimistic mess, works most of the time but don't be surprised if you occasionally get the wrong song, it's not perfect (yet)

 ---